junaidshaikh-js/tribute-page/README.md

 ## Overview

-This challenge is a part of FreeCodeCamp's Responsive Web Desging certification course.
+This challenge is a part of FreeCodeCamp's Responsive Web Design certification course.

 ### Preview